-- Twenty-five three-credit hour courses, as follows:

-6 courses in Biblical Studies (3000-Q, 3200-Q, plus four others) 2 courses in Church History 3 courses in Theological Studies (3510-Q or 3511-Q or 3512-Q, plus two others) 5 courses in Liturgical Studies (3808-Q, 3818-Q, 3840-Q, plus two others) 2 courses in Moral Theology 7 courses in Pastoral Studies (at least one course in Faith Development, at least one in Pastoral Skills and at least one in Spirituality) 1 Pastoral and Theological Integration Seminar (3900-Q) 25 total courses required. - 2.
+- 1. Thirty-five three-credit-hour courses, as follows: - 6 courses in Biblical Studies (3000-Q, 3200-Q, plus four others) - 2 courses in Church History (one of which must 3155-Q unless taken as 3655-Q) - 3 courses in Theological Studies (3510-Q or 3512-Q, plus two others) - 5 courses in Liturgical Studies (3808-Q, 3818-Q, 3840-Q, plus two others) - 2 courses in Moral Theology (one of which must be 3655-Q unless taken as 3155-Q) - 6 courses in Pastoral Studies (at least one course in Faith Development, at least one in Pastoral Skills and at least one in Spirituality) - 1 Pastoral and Theological Integration Seminar (3900-Q) - 5 credit hours for one unit of CPE/SPM - 5 credit hours for one unit of SPIP (Parish Internship) - 35 total required. - 2.
 The Supervised Practice of Ministry or a Clinical Pastoral Education basic unit from an accredited site must be completed prior to the postulant's admission to year two of the degree program. - 3.
 The Supervised Parish Internship requirement is a fifteen-week internship sponsored by the College. - 4.
 A minimum average of 65% with no mark less than 60% in all courses so graded. - 5.
 A minimum of five of the seven semesters required for the degree as a full-time student (one of these semesters must be the student's final semester before completion of the degree). - 6.
 Completion of all the requirements of the B. Th. program within seven years from the date of first registration. - 7.
 Postulants are expected to participate fully in the College's commitment to a common rule of life, which requires attendance at Daily Offices, the Holy Eucharist, College retreats, and any such activities and events.
 Postulants are expected to attend all scheduled community activities and events.
 Request to be excused from any activities and events must be presented in advance to the Provost, except in unforeseeable circumstances such as sudden illness or family crisis.
 Missing scheduled activities, by choice or circumstances, may jeopardize completion of the degree program. - 8.
-Postulants are required to: - participate fully in the College's commitment to a common rule of life - participate in Parish and Community Placements - attend the Vocational Development Seminar each semester - complete the Academic Development Seminar (ADS) 1: Research Methods and Academic Integrity - engage in the Student Evaluation Process during the years.
+Postulants are required to: - participate fully in the College's commitment to a common rule of life - participate in Parish and Community Placements - attend the Formation Seminar each semester - engage in the Student Evaluation Process during the years.